 - i.
 The Employer will develop and implement health promotion and health education programs, subject to the availability of resources.
 Each appointment authority will develop a health promotion and health education program consistent with Minnesota Management & Budget policy.
 Upon request of any exclusive representative in an agency, the appointing authority shall jointly meet and confer with the exclusive representative(s) and may include other interested exclusive representatives.
 Agenda items shall include but are not limited to smoking cessation, weight loss, stress management, health education/self-care, and education on related benefits provided through the health plan administrators serving state employees. - ii.
 Pilot Programs.
 The Employer may develop voluntary pilot programs to test the acceptability of various risk management programs.
 Incentives for participation in such programs may include limited short-term improvements to the benefits outlined in this article.
-Implementation of such pilot programs is subject to the review and approval of the Joint Labor-Management Committee on Health Plans. - 2.
-Health Plan specification.
-The Employer will require health plans participating in the Group Insurance Program to develop and implement health promotion and health education programs for State employees and their dependents.
+Implementation of such pilot programs is subject to the review and approval of the Joint Labor-Management Committee on Health Plans.

-- 3. Employee participation.
+- 2. Health Plan specification.
+The Employer will require health plans participating in the Group Insurance Program to develop and implement health promotion and health education programs for State employees and their dependents. - 3.
+Employee participation.
 The Employer will assist employees' participation in health promotion and health education programs.
 Health promotion and health education programs that have been endorsed by the Employer (Minnesota Management & Budget) will be considered to be non-assigned job-related training pursuant to Administrative Procedure 21.
 Approval for this training is at the discretion of the appointing authority and is contingent upon meeting staffing needs in the employee's absence and the availability of funds.
 Employees are eligible for release time, tuition reimbursement, or a pro rata combination of both.
 Employees may be reimbursed for up to one hundred percent (100%) of tuition or registration costs upon successful completion of the program.
 Employees may be granted release time, including the travel time, in lieu of reimbursement. - 4.
 Health Promotion Incentives.
 The Joint Labor-Management Committee on Health Plans shall develop a program which provides incentives for employees who participate in a health promotion program.
 The health promotion program shall emphasize the adoption and maintenance of healthier lifestyle behaviors and shall encourage wiser usage of the health care system. - f.
 Post Retirement Health Care Benefit.
-Employees who retire on or after January 1, 2008, shall be entitled to a contribution of two hundred fifty dollars (\$250) to the Minnesota State Retirement System (MSRS) Health Care Savings Plan, if at the time of retirement the employee is entitled to either a) an annuity under a State retirement program, or b) receive a retirement benefit under Minnesota Statutes \$354B.
+Employees who separate on or after January 1, 2008, from State service and who, at the time of separation are insurance eligible and entitled to either a) immediately receive an annuity under a State retirement program, or b) receive a retirement benefit under Minnesota Statutes §354B, shall be entitled to a contribution of two hundred fifty dollars (\$250) to the Minnesota State Retirement System (MSRS) Health Care Savings Plan.
+Employees who have a HCSP waiver on file shall receive a two hundred fifty dollars (\$250) cash payment.
 An employee who becomes totally and permanently disabled on or after January 1, 2008, who received a State disability benefit, and is eligible for a deferred benefit under a State retirement program is also eligible for the two hundred fifty dollar (\$250) contribution to the MSRS Health Care Savings Plan.
 Employees are eligible for this benefit only once.